 IMPORTANT: The legacy Open Calais has been discontinued on 31 August 2015 and has been replaced by a new and improved Thomson Reuters Open Calais.
+Since then it was taken over by Refinitiv.
 This new version is not fully backward compatible with the legacy Open Calais and will require a few manual changes, a new API key and the OpenCalais plug-in of Enterprise Server.
-For information about upgrading from the legacy Open Calais to the new Thomson Reuters Open Calais, visit the Upgrade page on opencalais.com.
+For information about upgrading from the legacy Open Calais to the new Refinitiv Open Calais, contact Refinitiv.

 In the auto-suggestion feature, the content of a Publish Form field is sent to an external Suggestion Provider which scans the content and provides tags based on the content that is found.
 These tags are then returned to Content Station where the user can decide whether or not to include them in the article.